Upper Merrimack Monitoring Program

 - The Towns of Boscawen, Bow, Canterbury, and Northfield; and the Cities of Concord and Franklin

-Although the UMMP strictly follows its Quality Assurance/Quality Control plan (so that its data is accepted by regulatory and enforcement agencies), its educational component is also a great strength of the program.
+Although the UMMP follows strictly its Quality Assurance/Quality Control Plan (so that its data are accepted by regulatory and enforcement agencies), its educational component is also a great strength of the program.
 Representatives from UMMP present frequently to schools, civic organizations, and at local and regional conferences.
 Hands-on demonstrations for students and other citizens are held throughout the watershed.
-Each winter, macroinvertebrate identification workshops are taught by UMMP and hosted by Saint Paul's School and Franklin High School.
+Each winter, macroinvertebrate identification workshops are taught by UMMP and hosted by Saint Paul’s School and Franklin High School.
 Students and other interested volunteers are provided free training in family-level macroinvertebrate identification.
 This has also served to define volunteer-generated data.
 Replicates processed by a professional laboratory have consistently shown the high-quality work of volunteers.

 In 1995 and 1996, the Upper Merrimack Monitoring Program received two grants from the Merrimack River Initiative Local Involvement Grant Program.
 The funds enabled the committee to purchase equipment and supplies to assure the self-sufficiency and continuation of the program.
 In 1998, the UMMP was awarded a Nonpoint Source Local Involvement Grant from the NH Department of Environmental Services.
 This grant will fund data analysis and report generation for the program’s work from 1995-1997, creation of an identification key for volunteer training, a data presentation and volunteer recognition event, a newsletter and brochure.
 Additional fundraising is ongoing to expand the program’s chemical analysis as well as expenses in equipment enhancements and supply replacement.
 Fundraising efforts include the “Adopt-a-River Site” Program to generate support and foster individual stewardship.
 UMRLAC also seeks yearly support from the communities that it represents.